 Storage

-Store in an airtight container (2-4 servings per container, depending on the size of your family) and thaw on the countertop for 30 minutes before heating in a saucepan.
+Refrigerate in an airtight container for up to 5 days.
+To freeze, store in an airtight container (2-4 servings per container, depending on the size of your family) and thaw on the countertop for 30 minutes before heating on the stovetop.

 If you liked this recipe, then I’m sure you’ll love these other Pakistani favorites: